A quality product and a genuine interest in people keep them coming back.

 Sam taught Jess many things.
 A few of the key take aways were: pay attention to the extraction time, the pressure, and the grind, among many other things.
 You want every single cup to be amazingly delicious: rich in subtle flavours.

 Jess finds a lot of satisfaction in contributing to the coffee culture of Cork.
-She is able to share her knowledge and further develop her own understanding, as she chats and listens to the customers.
+While working at SOMA 2, She is able to share her knowledge and further develop her own understanding, as she chats and listens to the customers.
 When it comes to her own personal drink, her go to is a double espresso Brazilian, with a drop of water.
 She also likes a medium black Colombian coffee.
 She likes how the Colombian has many of the similar tasting notes of Brazilian; however, the Colombian has a lovely acidic fruity taste, that is uniquely Colombian.

 What makes Cork, Cork.
 The answer was simple: the people.
 People are friendly and helpful.
 The city has a laid-back casual attitude.
 Most people will take the time to have a chat with you and help you.